-WATCH: Huge Green Fireball Streaks Across Midwest Sky
+WATCH: Huge, Green Fireball Streaks Across Midwest Sky

 America

-WATCH: Huge Green Fireball Streaks Across Midwest Sky
+WATCH: Huge, Green Fireball Streaks Across Midwest Sky

 A meteor streaked across the sky in a vivid, bright green flash.
 It set off sonic booms that were loud enough to shake houses in east-central Wisconsin, as National Weather Service meteorologist Jeff Last tells The Two-Way.